The Five Most Common Truck Accident Causes

 - Rushing to keep Schedule:

 Many trucking companies also demand that their drivers reach certain destinations in an often unreasonably short period of time.
-And many other factors come into play such as: poor weather, traffic snarl ups and other distracting events.
+And many other factors come into play such as: poor weather, traffic snarl-ups, and other distracting events.
 And some runs cannot be achieved in the time the company wants.
-The deadline pressure drivers receive from their employers (often with their jobs in peril if they fail) causes them to speed, or drive for more than the legal maximum number of consecutive hours, or cut some other corner to “make up the time.”
+The deadline pressure drivers receive from their employers (often with their jobs in peril if they fail) causes them to speed, drive for more than the legal maximum number of consecutive hours, or cut some other corner to “make up the time.”

-Rushing to make time, often on drugs because the driver’s been “in the saddle” too long in a poorly maintained truck, and/or the driver wasn’t fully trained before climbing into that FedEx delivery vehicle to work a 12 our shift, is it any surprise that truckers from local deliveries to long-haul drivers are feeling the pressure to achieve the less-achievable; while we’re threatened because they feel that pressure?
+Rushing to make time, often on drugs because the driver’s been “in the saddle” too long in a poorly maintained truck, and/or the driver wasn’t fully trained before climbing into that FedEx delivery vehicle to work a 12-hour shift, is it any surprise that truckers from local deliveries to long-haul drivers are feeling the pressure to achieve the less-achievable; while we’re threatened because they feel that pressure?